-As background: Under federal divorce and child support law, courts extrapolate a support-payor’s income using the past three years of his or her earnings.
+As background: Under federal divorce and child support law, courts extrapolate a support payor’s income using the past three years of his or her earnings.
 In this case, that amount averaged about $2 million per year.
 The husband’s realty company – of which he was the sole shareholder – had done extremely well, with 7-year earnings of over $13 million.

 Nonetheless, the husband claimed that his past earnings were not necessarily reflective of his future earnings, because of the uncertainty in the West Vancouver real estate market in which he worked.
-He predicted an imminent downturn sparked by government’s Foreign Buyer’s Tax (among other things), which in turn would impact his ability to pay support for his former wife of 17 years and for their two children.
-Although they had lived a lavish lifestyle in the past, he asked the court to take note of a pending market downturn, and adjust his support obligations in a commensurate manner.
+He predicted an imminent downturn sparked by the government’s Foreign Buyer’s Tax (among other things), which in turn would impact his ability to pay support for his former wife of 17 years and for their two children.
+Although they had lived a lavish lifestyle in the past, he asked the court to take note of a pending market downturn and adjust his support obligations in a commensurate manner.

 As the court explained his argument: